sermonindex/sermondownloader2.0/README.md

 ## Acknowledgments

 * Bro.
 Greg Gordon for constant support in testing and constant encouragement.
 * Bro.
-Llywan for APIs.
+Llewellynvdm for APIs.
 * Yarusha Tishbi - my beloved wife for providing all moral support and bearing with me while I do not listen to her calls for breakfast/lunch/dinner! :blush:
 * Krupa Tishbi - my beloved daughter for helping me with mathematical operations, obviously I dont know how to calculate the percentage. :blush: